123MwanjeMike/Container-deployer/README.md

 4. Voila

 ## Asumptions
-- The user entered url is a correct container image uri.
-- The container container is in healthy state.
+- The container image is in healthy state.
 - The container in use is a docker container.

 ## Technical decisions